efejiroe/covid-epitope-prediction/README.md

 #### About the Technology

 #### DATA EXPLORATION
-These data_exp notebook does the following:
+These *data_exp* notebook does the following tasks:
 1. An assessment on the quality of the data set.
 The data came already pre-cleaned so no missing values were expected as demonstrated.
 2. Feature importance.
 3. Value distribution of the features of the data set.